Edible wild plants from a kitchen and cooking perspective…

 When looking to harvest the gorgeous and pungent immature seed pods of three corner leek, the plant gives us all the notice we need.
 Obviously the seed sets after flowering, and we can tell if its set and good to eat, because the star shaped white and green striped petals close in around the seed, protecting it as it grows and matures.
 If its over-ripe, hard and inedible, the petals are usually dried, brown or fallen off the fruit.

-Regular foraging increases your existing knowledge and leads you to new discoveries.
-There really is only so much you can learn from books and foraging Videos although mine are worth a watch if you haven’t seen them yet!
+Regular foraging increases your existing knowledge of edible wild plants and leads you to new discoveries.
+There really is only so much you can learn from books and foraging videos although mine are worth a watch if you haven’t seen them yet!

 If you now wanting to get your teeth into an intensive introduction into the numerous delightful aspects of foraging, then you can always book on to one of my regular foraging walks and courses that I host in different parts of the country, all year round.

 Or, drop me a line and you can hire me to conduct a private walk for you and your friends and family, or to take a foragers survey of the edible and medicinal plants on your land.